 Description: Catholic Charities West Michigan, one of the region’s largest social services providers, faces closure of its adoption and foster care ministry if it doesn’t change its policy prioritizing the placement of children in homes with a mother and father.
 Michigan Department of Health and Human Services is illegally targeting the child welfare provider because of its religious beliefs, despite the fact that Catholic Charities has served the region by offering a wide array of services for more than 70 years.

-The lawsuit asks the court to protect Catholic Charities from being singled out, punished, or disfavored because of its religious beliefs—beliefs that motivate its care for children, birth parents, and other vulnerable members of the community.
-The lawsuit further argues that the new rule violates a 2015 state law specifically enacted to ensure that providers like Catholic Charities could maintain contracts with the state while maintaining their religious beliefs.
+The lawsuit, Catholic Charities West Michigan v.
+Michigan Department of Health and Human Services, asked the court to protect Catholic Charities from being singled out, punished, or disfavored because of its religious beliefs—beliefs that motivate its care for children, birth parents, and other vulnerable members of the community.
+The lawsuit further argued that state health officials were violating a 2015 state law specifically enacted to ensure that providers like Catholic Charities could maintain contracts with the state while maintaining their religious beliefs.

-- Pronunciation guide: Wierenga (Weer-ENG’-uh)
+- Pronunciation guide: Galus (GAL’-us), Wierenga (Weer-ENG’-uh)

 # # #

 Previous News Releases

 David A. Cortman serves as senior counsel and vice president of U.S. litigation with Alliance Defending Freedom.
-Cortman heads all direct litigation efforts to protect religious freedom, the sanctity of human life, and marriage and the family.
-He has successfully litigated over 200 cases at every level, including recent victories at the U.S. Supreme Court and federal courts of appeal.
+He has been practicing law since 1996, and currently supervises a team of over 40 attorneys and legal staff who specialize in constitutional law, focusing on religious freedom, sanctity of life, and marriage and family.
+Cortman has litigated hundreds of constitutional law cases including two victories at the U.S. Supreme Court.
+In Trinity Lutheran Church v.
+Comer, he secured a 7-2 victory that overturned Missouri’s denial of a religious school’s participation in a state funding program.
+Cortman also argued Reed v.
+Town of Gilbert, securing a 9-0 ruling that prohibits the government from discriminating against religious speech.
 A member of the bar in Georgia, Florida, Arizona, and the District of Columbia, he is also admitted to practice in over two dozen federal courts, including the U.S. Supreme Court.
 Cortman obtained his J.D. magna cum laude from Regent University School of Law.